 Participants and procedure

-The study consisted of 182 participants (146 females and 36 males) with ages ranging from 19 to 78 years (M = 37.15, SD = 11.61).
-No significant age differences were found between males and females.
+The study consisted of 182 participants (146 women and 36 men) with ages ranging from 19 to 78 years (M = 37.15, SD = 11.61).
+There was no significant difference in age between men and women.
 We recruited Israeli adults residing in Lod, a Jewish-Muslim "mixed city" (Yacobi, 2009) located in the central district of Israel.
 The city is characterized by relatively low socio-economic status (ranked 4/10 in the country) and its citizens are subjected to constant and high levels of stress.

-Only participants that reported that they experienced a significant trauma in the last year that affected their life were included in the study.
-Participants reported personal (e.g., COVID-19, severe health problems, a major surgery, academic challenge and stress, sexual abuse, economic distress), familial (e.g., death in the close family, conflicts with family members, divorce, children with disabilities) and interpersonal (riots in the city, exposure to aggressive behavior at work or in the street (traumatic events.
-Their impacts of the trauma varied from low (1) to very high (9), M=8.51, SD=1.89, with most (76.3%) of the participants indicating a high impact (7-9 scores).
-Gender comparisons revealed significant differences, (t (180) = 2.21, p<.05) with female reporting higher levels of trauma’s impacts (M=8.66, SD = 1.81) than reported by males (M=7.89, SD=2.11).
-Age was also positively associated with the impact of the trauma (r (n=182) = .23, p<.01).
+We included only participants who reported experiencing a significant traumatic event that affected their life during the previous year.
+Participants reported personal (e.g., COVID-19, severe health problems, major surgery, academic challenge and stress, sexual abuse, economic distress), familial (e.g., death in the close family, conflicts with family members, divorce, children with disabilities) and interpersonal (riots in the city, exposure to aggressive behavior at work or in the street (traumatic events.
+The impact of the traumatic events varied from low (1) to very high (9), M=8.51, SD=1.89, with most (76.3%) of the participants reporting a high impact (7-9 scores).
+Gender comparisons revealed a significant difference, (t (180) = 2.21, p<.05) with women reporting higher levels of impact (M=8.66, SD = 1.81) than men (M=7.89, SD=2.11).
+There was a positive association between age and the impact of the traumatic event (r (n=182) = .23, p<.01).

-The recruitment was based on appeal advertisement posted on the social platforms (e.g., Facebook groups) and distributed by municipal SMS distribution, administered online via Qualtrics.
+Participants were recruited via an appeal advertisement posted on social media platforms (e.g., Facebook groups) and distributed by municipal SMS distribution.
+The survey was administered online via Qualtrics.
 The participants did not receive any compensation for their participation.
-Prior to participation, participants signed a consent form noting participation anonymity and providing contact information of lead researcher.
+Prior to participation, participants signed a consent form that explained that their responses would be anonymous and provided contact information for the lead researcher.

 Three hundred seventy Israeli adults took filled in the study.
 Out of the 254 participants who completed the questionnaire, we removed six responses, following an IP address check, due to the suspicion that they were filled out by the same users.
-We also removed participants who did not indicate that they were influenced by a traumatic event and those with missing data.
+We also excluded participants who did not indicate that they were influenced by a traumatic event and those with missing data.
 Thus, the final sample included 182 participants (See Table 1).

 Measures

 Sense of entitlement.
-The Entitlement Questionnaire—Short Form was used to assess participants’ beliefs regarding their sense of deservingness (Żemojtel-Piotrowska et al. 2017).
+The Entitlement Questionnaire—Short Form was used to assess participants’ beliefs regarding their sense of entitlement (Żemojtel-Piotrowska et al. 2017).
 This scale consists of 15 items ranked on a Likert scale ranging from 1 (strongly disagree) to 6 (strongly agree).
 In the current study, only the active sense of entitlement subscale (5 items) was included, which is based on enhancing self-interest and self-reliance in achieving life goals (e.g., “I deserve the best”).
 For the current study, a Cronbach's α reliability of 0.71 was obtained.

 Gratitude.
-The Gratitude Questionnaire– 6 (GQ-6) is a six-item measure of feeling grateful across situations. (e.g., “I have so much in life to be thankful for“) using a 7-point Likert scale from 1 (Strongly disagree) to 7 (strongly agree) (McCullough et al., 2002). .For the current study a Cronbach's α reliability of 0.81 was obtained.
+The Gratitude Questionnaire– 6 (GQ-6) is a six-item measure of feeling grateful across situations. (e.g., “I have so much in life to be thankful for”) using a 7-point Likert scale from 1 (strongly disagree) to 7 (strongly agree) (McCullough et al., 2002).
+For the current study a Cronbach's α reliability of 0.81 was obtained.